 But why exactly?
 Short answer: It’s extremely risky.

-Launching on both iOS and Android platforms simultaneously may be the dream for apps just starting out, but most experts in the industry would strongly advise against it.
-To put it simply, shooting for both hoops at the same time will incur high development and marketing costs, as well as take longer periods to launch due to high volumes of complex work.
+Launching on both iOS and Android platforms simultaneously may be the dream for apps just starting out.
+But most experts in the industry would strongly advise against it.
+To put it simply, shooting for both hoops at the same time will incur high development and marketing costs.
+It will also take longer periods to launch due to high volumes of complex work.

-On a positive note, focusing on one platform before branching out to the other will allow you to focus on a more targeted audience base and refine your core app experience, before you ready it for growth and expansion.
+On a positive note, focusing on one platform first allows you to refine your core app experience for a more targeted audience.
 In fact, this is how many great apps started out — Instagram, Twitter, WhatsApp, Telegram, etc.

-When it comes down to deciding on the platform of your choice, it is absolutely necessary to understand how exactly it can reap you more benefit than the other.
-So to help clear the fog on whether you should go for iOS or Android for your first launch, here are the 4 main categories in which they differ.
+When it comes to deciding on a platform, it is necessary to understand the benefits you will reap from each.
+To help clear the fog between iOS or Android for your first launch, here are 4 things to consider.

 Android users are more saturated in developing countries, while iOS users are generally more affluent and saturated in developed countries.
-That being said, it’s safe to say that launching on iOS first will (if executed well) give you a slight advantage of being visible to more individuals with higher influence and purchasing power, as well as the press.
+That said, it’s safe to say that launching on iOS first will (if executed well) give you a slight advantage.
+You could have access to more individuals with higher influence and purchasing power, as well as the press.

-Launching on Android first may not give you those perks but it will definitely give you the advantage of a larger user base and broader reach.
+On the other hand, Android gives you the advantage of a larger user base and broader reach.
 If you’re looking to emphasize push notifications, especially, you might see better results with Android users.
 According to a study by Accengage, Android showed both higher notification opt-in rates and stronger click-through rates, compared to iOS.
-Many believe it has to do with the way Android has more prominent and sticky notifications, while iOS hides notifications in the notification center after they’re seen.
+Many believe it has to do with the way Android has more prominent and sticky notifications.
+While iOS hides notifications in the notification center after they’re seen.

-Aside from potential for reach and engagement, there are many other ways these two user groups can be compared.
-Take a look at some of their social, economic, and political differences here on an infographic made by Hunch back in 2011.
-Depending on what pain points your app addresses or plans to address, you can find user data that helps you decide where you can form a stronger audience.
+Apart from the potential for reach and engagement, there are many other ways to compare these two user groups.
+Take a look at some of their social, economic, and political differences here on an infographic made by Hunch.
+You can find user data that helps you decide where you can form a stronger audience depending on your target.

 All in all, take some time to study your market.
 If you already have an audience, what platform does the bulk use or prefer?
-If you don’t, is the majority in your industry, region and targeted demographic more likely to own an iOS or Android device?
+If you don’t, is the majority in your demographic more likely to own an iOS or Android device?

-iOS development, on the other hand, is believed to be a simpler task for a couple of reasons.
+On the other hand, people believe that developing iOS is a simpler task for a couple of reasons.
 (1) It involves fewer devices, and (2) most iOS users keep their operating systems up to date.
 Why the latter matters is that, based on the worldwide iOS version share on Statista, targeting the latest few operating systems would exclude less than 10% of the user base.
 In contrast, the Android operating system share is much more varied and evenly distributed, making it costly to focus on only the newer versions and exclude older versions.

 Despite the many positives for iOS, Apple is known to have a longer review process and stricter guidelines when it comes to getting new apps on the shelf in the App Store.
-In some cases, apps may get rejected entirely due to inconsistency with the predefined rules.
+In some cases, predefined rules may result in the complete rejection of apps due to inconsistency.